-Perspective | In sidelining eight Oscar categories, the Academy announces its own irrelevancy
+Perspective | In sidelining eight Oscar categories, the academy announces its own irrelevancy

 How boneheaded is this decision?
 Let us count the ways.
-In his announcement, Academy president David Rubin noted that the action was taken in part “to provide more time and opportunity for audience entertainment and engagement through comedy, musical numbers, film clip packages and movie tributes” — the very things viewers have historically hated about bloated, painfully unfunny, blithely self-owning Oscar shows.
+In his announcement, academy president David Rubin noted that the action was taken in part “to provide more time and opportunity for audience entertainment and engagement through comedy, musical numbers, film clip packages and movie tributes” — the very things viewers have historically hated about bloated, painfully unfunny, blithely self-owning Oscar shows.

 Rubin added that the aim was to bring the show in at a tight three hours, which directly contradicts the addition of more annoying padding: This year’s Oscars will get more audience engagement all right, most likely in howls of disapproval at tacky production numbers or overlong monologues and montages.

-The Academy’s betrayal of its members also flies in the face of the theme of the 94th Oscars: “Movie Lovers Unite.”
+The academy’s betrayal of its members also flies in the face of the theme of the 94th Oscars: “Movie Lovers Unite.”
 As all true movie lovers know, craft areas such as editing, production design, composing and sound are fundamental to cinematic art.
 At their best, the Oscars have been a vehicle for film literacy, widening the audience’s understanding of how their most seamless and immersive experiences at the movies are created.
 The person who works in editing, production design, music and sound and hair and makeup is as much a storyteller as the screenwriter, director and actor.
-In dishonoring the artists and craftspeople who build the worlds that uncannily reflect our own, or provide the escape we crave, Academy leaders are leaving a crucial part of their own story on the cutting room floor.
+In dishonoring the artists and craftspeople who build the worlds that uncannily reflect our own, or provide the escape we crave, academy leaders are leaving a crucial part of their own story on the cutting room floor.

-Even more puzzling, the Academy’s decision dismantles years of the organization’s own work in diversity and inclusion, spurred by April Reign’s #OscarsSoWhite campaign in 2015.
+Even more puzzling, the academy’s decision dismantles years of the organization’s own work in diversity and inclusion, spurred by April Reign’s #OscarsSoWhite campaign in 2015.
 In the ensuing years, the organization has invited hundreds of people to join, focusing on women, filmmakers of color and prospective members from around the world.
 The results are beginning to show, with films such as “Roma,” “Parasite” and “Nomadland” receiving recognition.
-Some of the most galvanizing moments of recent Oscar ceremonies were breakthroughs in the very categories the Academy is now marginalizing: Who wasn’t moved by production designer Hannah Beachler’s historic win for her work on “Black Panther”?
+Some of the most galvanizing moments of recent Oscar ceremonies were breakthroughs in the very categories the academy is now marginalizing: Who wasn’t moved by production designer Hannah Beachler’s historic win for her work on “Black Panther”?
 Or last year’s giddily triumphant speech delivered by hairstylists Mia Neal and Jamika Wilson, who won for their outstanding contributions to “Ma Rainey’s Black Bottom”?

 These moments weren’t just welcome high points in otherwise ho-hum proceedings.
 They represented much-needed, if incremental, progress in diversifying the movie industry not just in high-profile positions like acting and directing, but in leading “below the line” crafts as department heads.